Three U.S. senators to visit Taiwan, trip likely to irritate China | Law-Order

 Three U.S. senators to visit Taiwan, trip likely to irritate China

-Three U.S. senators will visit Taiwan next week and will meet senior leaders to discuss security and other issues, the de facto U.S. embassy in Taipei said on Saturday, a trip that will likely irritate China.
-China routinely denounces visits of foreign officials to Taiwan, calling them an interference in the country's internal affairs.
+Three U.S. senators will visit Taiwan on Sunday and will meet President Tsai Ing-wen to discuss security and other issues, Taiwan's government and the de facto U.S. embassy in Taipei said on Saturday, a trip that will likely irritate China.
+The United States, like most countries, has no formal diplomatic ties with the island that is claimed by China, but is its most important international backer and supplier of arms.

 - Country: